Skip to main content

 autotask_update_ticket_charge

-Update an existing ticket charge fields like name, quantity, price, cost, and billable status.
-Only specified fields are modified.
+Update existing ticket charges by modifying specific fields like name, quantity, price, cost, billable status, or status.
+Only provided fields are changed.

 Instructions